How to Bend Aluminum Sheet Metal

 What helps to determine the right alloy for metal bending?
 And what alloys are the best aluminum for bending?

-The best aluminum for sheet metal bending is the 5052-H32 alloy, it has below feathers:
+The best grade of aluminum sheet for bending is the 5052-H32 alloy, and it has below feathers:

-• Thickness and Bend radius: Aluminium alloys will harden and strengthen during bending process.
+• Thickness and Bend radius: Aluminium alloys will harden and strengthen during bending.
 Therefore, thickness and bend radius are factors you need to consider.

 • The percentage of elongation: Investigating the rate of elongation and the difference between yield strength and ultimate tensile strength will also help you make the right decision.